vovakirdan/goproc/README.md

 Successful removals are echoed back with their ID/PID info.

+### `goproc kill`
+Terminates processes that match the provided selectors, then removes them from the registry.

+Flags:
+- `--tag`, `--group`, `--name`, `--id`, `--pid` — same selectors as `list`.
+Only alive entries are terminated.
+- `--all` — acknowledge killing more than one alive match.
+- `--timeout <seconds>` — covers the list/kill/remove RPCs (default `5`).

+For each process the command prints whether the kill succeeded and whether the registry entry was removed.
+If no alive process matches, nothing is sent to the daemon.

 ### `goproc tag <name>`
 Lists processes that carry a specific tag and optionally renames that tag across the registry before listing.